 42 Abaclat & Others v.
-Argentine Republic, ICSID, Decision on Jurisdiction and Admissibility, 4 August 2011, Paragraph 374.
+Argentine Republic, ICSID, Decision on Jurisdiction and Admissibility, 4 August 2011, paragraph 374.
 See also Fedax N.V. v.
-The Republic of Venezuela, ICSID, Decision of the Tribunal on Objections to Jurisdiction, 11 July 1997, Paragraph 41.
+The Republic of Venezuela, ICSID, Decision of the Tribunal on Objections to Jurisdiction, 11 July 1997, paragraph 41.
 See also decisions in relation to contractual investments: Bayview Irrigation District et al. v.
-United Mexican States, ICSID, Award, 19 June 2007, Paragraph 101; and cross-border investments: The Canadian Cattlemen for Fair Trade v.
-United States of America, UNCITRAL, Award on Jurisdiction, 28 January 2008, Paragraph 144.
+United Mexican States, ICSID, Award, 19 June 2007, paragraph 101; and cross-border investments: The Canadian Cattlemen for Fair Trade v.
+United States of America, UNCITRAL, Award on Jurisdiction, 28 January 2008, paragraph 144.

 43 See Gold Reserve v.
-Venezuela, ICSID, Award, 22 September 2014, Paragraphs 261-262; Nova Scotia Power v.
-Venezuela (II), ICSID, Award, 30 April 2014, Paragraph 130.
+Venezuela, ICSID, Award, 22 September 2014, paragraphs 261-62; Nova Scotia Power v.
+Venezuela (II), ICSID, Award, 30 April 2014, paragraph 130.

-44 Mesa Power Group LLC v.
-Government of Canada, UNCITRAL, PCA Case No. 2012-17, Award, 24 March 2016, Paragraph 326.
+Mesa Power Group LLC v.
+Government of Canada, UNCITRAL, PCA Case No. 2012-17, Award, 24 March 2016, paragraph 326.

-45 And if the instrument is silent in relation to the temporal scope, reference is usually made to the Vienna Convention on the Law of Treaties, the ILC Draft Articles and arbitration precedents.
+45 And if the instrument is silent in relation to the temporal scope, reference is usually made to the Vienna Convention on the Law of Treaties, the International Law Commission (ILC) Draft Articles and arbitration precedents.

-46 Cortec Mining v.
-Republic of Kenya, ICSID, Award, 22 October 2018, Paragraphs 284, 286.
-Article 8 of the German Model BIT (2008).
-Article 11 of the China-Nigeria BIT (2001), for provisions in this regard, there is no consensus on whether investments are covered by the investment treaty.
-While some hold the view that these investments are covered, 47 a few tribunals have held otherwise, insisting that investments made prior to the entry into force of the investment treaty are not covered by the provisions of the investment treaty.
-48 Further, if the investment did not exist before the host state's alleged measure that amounted to a breach of the treaty, it is settled that a tribunal has no temporal jurisdiction to determine the dispute.
-49
+For instance, most investment treaties expressly state that they cover investments made prior to the entry into force of the relevant treaty or after its entry into force.46 In circumstances where investment treaties do not contain express provisions in this regard, there is no consensus on whether investments are covered by the investment treaty.
+While some hold the view that these investments are covered,47 a few tribunals have held otherwise, insisting that investments made prior to the entry into force of the investment treaty are not covered by the provisions of the investment treaty.48 Further, if the investment did not exist before the host state's alleged measure that amounted to a breach of the treaty, it is settled that a tribunal has no temporal jurisdiction to determine the dispute.49